 After the growing season was over and during our autumn cleanup, I collected the seeds that had fallen on the ground and stored them over the winter.
-You can find the instructions on how do that here.
+Here are the instructions for seed collection.
 The following photographs are from those seeds.
-I had planted the collected and store seeds this spring and they are now growing nicely.
+I planted the collected and stored seeds this spring and they are now growing nicely.
 I am quite pleased that the seeds actually grew successfully in the garden this year.
 I will collect more seeds this autumn and I may not have to purchase another packet of nasturtium seeds again!

 A jar of stored nasturtium seeds.